wzdf1982/DetectSyntax/readme.md

 * By downloading the files and placing them in a directory under Packages, such as DetectSyntax or User

 	If you don't put the files in Packages/User (you *can*, but probably shouldn't), make sure they live in Packages/DetectSyntax.
-If you download and extract a compressed archive from Git, the directory will be `phillipkoebbe-DetectSyntax`.
+If you download and extract a compressed archive from GitHub, the directory will be `phillipkoebbe-DetectSyntax`.
 Remove `phillipkoebbe-`.

 Usage
 -----